mochaMM/guideline/source_en/ArchitectureInDetail/WebServiceDetail/REST.rst

 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
 Create a package to store REST API class.

-| It is recommended to assign \ ``api``\  as the package name for the route package that stores REST API class and to create a package for each resource (lower case of resource name) under the same.
+| It is recommended to assign \ ``api``\  as the package name for the root package that stores REST API class and to create a package for each resource (lower case of resource name) under the same.
 | Resource name in the explanation is \ ``Member``\ .
 Hence, the package name is \ ``org.terasoluna.examples.rest.api.member``\ .

  .. note::